 replication_group_members, or the

 Any uncommitted transactions that the group is waiting on must be committed, rolled back, or terminated before the operation can complete.
-Before MySQL 8.0.29, the function waits for all active transactions on the existing primary to end, including incoming transactions that are started after the function is used.
-From MySQL 8.0.29, you can specify a timeout for transactions that are running when you use the function.
-For the timeout to work, all members of the group must be at MySQL 8.0.29 or higher.
+You can specify a timeout for transactions that are running when you use the function.
+For the timeout to work, all members of the group must be MySQL version 8.0.29 or newer.

 When the timeout expires, for any transactions that did not